brandonzstride/kocaml-cubing/README.md

 ---

 **Untested functionality**:
-* The following tests are commented out because they are not adjusted to work with my recent refactor, **but other functionality depends on them and passes.**
+* The following tests are commented out because they are not adjusted to work with my recent refactor, **but other functionality greatly depends on them and passes.**
   * Symmetries on moves.
   * Move sequences on a permutation.